gen-robot/SimplerEnv/README.md

 --save_video --save_data --control_mode pd_ee_target_delta_pose --num_procs 1 --num_traj 5

 # If you want local visulization, you should add "--vis", but if you add both "--vis" and "--save_video",
-# the video saved might have some error patch in the picture.
+# the video saved might have some error patches in the picture.
 # Now we not support "--sim_backend gpu", for the error in motion planning, which is caused by _initialize_episode
 # function in panda env.